SummerSigh/TheVrMLEyeToolbox/README.md

 ![GitHub Logo](/images/logo.png)
-A repo containing several methods for near eye gaze tracking in HMDs
+A repo containing several methods for near-eye gaze tracking in HMDs.

-**This Repo is a work in progress**
+**This repo is a work in progress**

 *What is this all about?*

-- this repo is for the EyetrackVR project aiming to make VR eyetracking opensource and available to everyone.
+- this repo is for the EyetrackVR project aiming to make VR eyetracking open-source and available to everyone.
 More specifically, this repo focuses on ML or DL based approaches for eye tracking.

 *What can I do to help?*